ustream/api-docs/_posts/ios/1.4/README.md

 ## Localization

-Ustream provides localizations for all strings used in the Player SDK in the following languages:
+IBM Video Streaming provides localizations for all strings used in the Player SDK in the following languages:
 - English
 - Spanish
 - Japanese